 The Cape Kitchen

-Perched on the cliffs near Cape Woolamai, The Cape Kitchen is your spot for oceanside local dining.
+Perched on the cliffs near Cape Woolamai, The Cape Kitchen is the ideal spot for oceanside local dining.
 The restaurant pairs sweeping views of the Southern Ocean with a thoughtfully prepared menu of regional cuisine.

 Rusty Water Brewery Restaurant & Bar

-Enjoy a seasonally inspired menu of local ingredients and hand-crafted ales at Rusty Water Restaurant & Bar.
-Using seasonal produce, Rusty Water serves up a range of dishes from light lunches to hearty dinners.
+Enjoy a seasonally inspired menu with local ingredients and hand-crafted ales at Rusty Water Restaurant & Bar.
+Using seasonal local produce, Rusty Water serves up a range of dishes, from light lunches to hearty dinners.

-How Many Days Do You Need in Phillip Island?
+How Many Days Do You Need In Phillip Island?